MystenLabs/sui/doc/src/learn/how-sui-works.md

 Sui validates transactions individually, rather than batching them into traditional blocks.
 The key advantage of this approach is low latency; each successful transaction quickly obtains a certificate of finality that proves to anyone the transaction will be processed by the Sui network.

 Submitting a Sui transaction involves the following steps.
-These are transparent to the transaction sender, but it's worth understanding what is happening behind the scenes:
+These are transparent to the transaction sender, but it's worth understanding what happens behind the scenes:

 1. Users send transactions to a *quorum driver*, such as a Full node, that broadcasts the transactions to a set of validators.
 1. Each Sui validator performs validity checks and (if successful) a signature on the transaction.
 Each signature has a weight proportional to the amount staked with the validator.
 The combined weight of all validators is always 10,000, and thus the quorum threshold is always 6,667.